MyKo101/Thesis/thesis.knit.md

 $$
 \omega(t|z) = \frac{1}{1 - G(\min(t,X_i)|z)}
 $$
+<mark>Due to the sensitive nature of this propensity weighting over time, the IPCW is capped at a value of 10 [@shu_methods_2017], this capping should only effect around 2\% of simulated patients.</mark>

 ### Calibration Measurements

 The prediction models were assessed at 100 time points, evenly distributed between the 25th and 75th percentile of observed event times, $X$.
 At each of these time points, we compare Observed outcomes ($O$) with the Expected outcomes ($E$) of the prediction models based on four choices of methodology [@hippisley-cox_derivation_2007;@royston_tools_2014;@royston_tools_2015;@riley_prognosis_2019;@andersen_pseudo-observations_2010] to produce measures for the calibration-in-the-large

 * Kaplan-Meier (KM) - A Kaplan-Meier estimate of survival is estimated from the data and the value of the KM curve at the current time is taken to be the average Observed number of events within the population.
 The measure is the ratio of the Observed to the mean Expected number of events.
-* Logistic Unweighted (LU) - Logistic regression is performed on the non-censored population to predict the binary Observed value using the logit(Expected) value as an offset and the Intercept of the regression is the estimate of calibration-in-the-large.
+* Logistic Unweighted (LU) - Logistic regression is performed on the non-censored population to predict the binary Observed value using the $\textrm{logit}(E)$ value as an offset and the Intercept of the regression is the estimate of calibration-in-the-large.
 * Logistic Weighted (LW) - As above, but the logistic regression is performed using the IPCW as a weighting for each non-censored patient.
 * Pseudo-Observations (PO) - The contribution of each patient (including censored patients) to the overall Observed value is calculated by removing them from the population and aggregating the difference.
 Regression is performed with the complimentary log-log function as a link function and the log cumulative hazard as an offset with the Intercept representing the estimate of calibration-in-the-large.

-Some of these methods produce unusual results for the regressions.
+~~Some of these methods produce unusual results for the regressions.
 Firstly, the weights within the LW method cause the "number of events" being processed (i.e the sum of the weighted events) to be non-integer.
 This is a minor issue and can be dealt with by most software packages [@wildscop_biostatistics_2013].
 Secondly, the PO method produces outcomes that are outside of the (0,1) range [@perme_checking_2008] required for the complimentary log-log function.
 To combat this, we re-scale the values produced to be with this range and perform the regression as normal.
+Finally,~~

-Finally, the KM method is centred around 1 for well performing models, whereas the others are centered around 0, so we subtract 1 from the results of the KM method to bring results to the same scale.
+The KM method is centred around 1 for well performing models, whereas the others are centered around 0, so we subtract 1 from the results of the KM method to bring results to the same scale.

 ### Estimands